MIND ON FIRE: THE LIFE OF JACOB BOEHME

 "May we not pronounce, with utmost certainty, of one who thus distorts, mangles and murders the word of God, That the light in him is darkness; that he is illuminated from beneath, rather than from above; and that he ought to be styled Demonosopher, rather than Theosopher?"
 (John Wesley)

-The Shoemaker was again summoned before the Council, who, not as apt to the Primate's hand as they once were, handed down no punishments but warned JB that he might be tried for heresy by the Prince Elector and advised him to flee the country.
+The Shoemaker was again summoned before the Council, who, not as apt to the Primate's hand as they once were, issued no punishments but warned JB that he might be tried for heresy by the Prince Elector and advised him to flee the country.
 He was offered a safe haven at the Electoral Court in Dresden, where he was examined by a panel of theologians and scientists, who pronounced him “a man of marvelously high mental gifts, who at present can be neither condemned nor approved.”

 On August 14th, 1624, Richter died.
 Yet JB's family continued to suffer persecution in Gorlitz, and he began arranging to bring them to Dresden, where he now enjoyed the friendship of the nobility and the protection of the Prince Elector of Silesia.
 His star was rising among the German intelligentsia and plans were laid to put all his books in print.